baptisteNicolas29/cmdo/README.md

 > and implements lots of basic functionality and properties.
 It does not represent any node type inside maya.

 - `dgLib.DGNode`
-> This node inherits of `nodeLib.Node`.
-It represents the base of all non-DAG nodes of maya
+> This class inherits of `nodeLib.Node`.
+It represents the base of all non-DAG nodes of maya.
-> (DG (Directed Graph): nodes without transforms and/or parenting hierarchy)
+> DG (Directed Graph): nodes without transforms and/or parenting hierarchy

 - `dagLib.DAGNode`
-> This node inherits of `dgLib.DGNode`.
+> This class inherits of `dgLib.DGNode`.
 It represents the base of all DAG nodes of maya.
-> It implements transform and hierarchy related properties
+> It implements transform and hierarchy related properties.
-> (DAG (Directed Acyclic Graph): nodes with transforms and/or parenting hierarchy)
+> DAG (Directed Acyclic Graph): nodes with transforms and/or parenting hierarchy

 Then override the `_NODE_TYPE` (maya.cmds type str) and `_API_TYPE` (maya.api.OpenMaya type int)
 class variables to the corresponding node.